DorAvissar/ToDoApp_Project/application/README.md

 11. Push Helm Chart to DockerHub: Pushes the Helm chart to the specified Helm registry.

-12. Push Changes to GitLab: Configures Git, checks out the main branch, commits the changes, and pushes them to the GitLab repository.

 dont forget to add the docker and gitlab credentials to jenkins !!

 ## To summarize: